redwandipto/blog/_posts/2017-12-07-Decision-Tree-Learning.md

 layout: post
 title: Machine Learning:Decision Tree.
 description: >
-  Explanaion of what Decision Tree is and How to build A classification Tree.
+  A brief explanaion of what Decision Tree is and how to build a Classification Tree.
 tags: [Machine Learning]
 author: author1
 canonical_url: http://redwanidpto.github.io/2017/11/29/Just-Another-Post/